jtgober/documentation-biome/docs/days/day4/playwright-tour.md

 npx playwright test --headed
 ```

-...and we see the browsers load with different viewports. lets take a quick dive into the playwright.config.js
+...and we see the browsers load with different view ports. lets take a quick dive into the playwright.config.js

 ```js
 projects: [